hamdi-aloulou/ansibleSetup/README.md

 sudo systemctl restart ubigate
 ```
 To get the `config.json`, in web-interface of UbiSmart, go to _homedesc_ of the house and click on Submit.

+## Enabling SSH in Rasbian (Jessie PIXEL (25/11/2016) ++)

+Since 25/11/2016, SSH is disabled by default on Raspberry.
+In order to activate ssh, two options are available.
+ - through raspi-config or the application Raspberry Pi Configuration (this requires a screen and a keyboard)
+ - by addding an SSH file to the boot particiption on the SD card (just plug the SD card to your computer and you will be able to access the boot particitioin).
+The SSH file can be empty or contain any text.
+When the Raspberry Pi starts, it looks for that file.
+If it finds it, it activates SSH and then deletes the file.